corex-ui/corex-ui/doc/src/markdown/content/components/qr-code.md

   });
 ```

-**data-on-value-change**
+**data-on-encoded**
 Type: `string`
-Description: Event name to be sent when the QR code value changes or when encoding completes.
+Description: Event name to be sent when the generated QR Code.

 ---